dalathegreat/Nissan-LEAF-Battery-Upgrade/README.md

 This is what the BridgeFlasher.exe should look like.
 Press Start to flash.
 ![alt text](https://github.com/dalathegreat/Nissan-LEAF-Battery-Upgrade/blob/main/software/CANBRIDGE-2port/FlashingTool.jpg)

 Connect the ST Link V2 to the J1 ports on the PCB.
 It can be hard to connect dupont wires here, so I recommend getting needle pins.
+Pay close attention to the pin labels on the ST Link flasher, they can vary location depending on type.

 7 3.3V  	- J1